jennfshr/vnc2hpc/README.md

 <details>
   <summary markdown="span">Expand section for guidance on setting up VNC2HPC</summary>

-You can download vnc2hpc here: [vnc2hpc](https://git.lanl.gov/hpcsoft/vnc2hpc/-/blob/0.0.8/bin/vnc2hpc)

-One you have done this, you'll need to change permissions to make the script executable:
+One you have downloaded the script, you'll need to change permissions on the command line to make the script executable:

 `chmod +x vnc2hpc`